 Boys Ranch Wrestling Coach Paul Jones said Damen’s hard work, determination and willingness to stand out as a leader has helped him get to this point.

 “He is a leader,” Jones said.
 “He works hard and strives to be a better wrestler — and person — each day.
 He holds other teammates accountable, just as he does himself.
 And, that is why he is a state-qualifier.”

-Regardless of how he performs this weekend, Garcia said reaching this point was a personal milestone.
+Regardless of how he performs this weekend, Damen said reaching this point was a personal milestone.

-“This win feels surreal, even though it has been my goal for a long time,” Garcia said.
+“This win feels surreal, even though it has been my goal for a long time,” Damen said.